kuzudb/kuzu-blog/src/content/post/2024-03-28-in-praise-of-rdf.md

 But of course no pain no gain in life.
-If you invested and successfully modeled a complex domain in your enterprise, now you can use that data in many applications, perhaps most importantly in search and question answerting (more on this momentarily).
+If you invested and successfully modeled a complex domain in your enterprise, now you can use that data in many applications, perhaps most importantly in search and question answering (more on this momentarily).

 ### Conclusions: A Minor Plug for Kùzu RDFGraphs & Remembering Logic-based Databases in the Era of LLMs
 My goal in this post was to tell you about RDF.
 What is it, what is it not, why I